 Who would think we can use our junk to make a kids-friendly make-do laptop?

-Occasionally it is refreshing for our kids to experience hands-on with simple crafting using paper, cards, and all sorts of throw-outs to be creative explore different mediums, and be inventive, which they won’t get from watching a screen all day!
+Occasionally it is refreshing for our kids to experience hands-on simple crafting using paper, cards, and all sorts of throw-outs to be creative explore different mediums, and be inventive, which they won’t get from watching a screen all day!

 BACK TO BASICS!